miru-y/TheOtherRoles-MR/README.md

   - **System:** Added an option to set the "Security camera" available time.
   - **System:** Added an option to "Enable Randomization In FixWiring Task".
   - **System:** Added an option to "Impostor Can Kill CustomRoles In The Vent".
+  - **System:** Fixed a bug that caused the impostor to be momentarily visible on other player screens when moving to another vent during the animation of the impostor entering the vent.
   - **System:** Added an option to "Always Consume Kill Cooldown".
     - Reference from "[TheOtherRoles-GM-Haoming](https://github.com/haoming37/TheOtherRoles-GM-Haoming)".
   - **System:** Added an option to "Delay Time Before Meeting".